P1sec/gea-implementation/README.md

 and the generated random data (the keystream) is Xor'd with the clear-text data (the plaintext) for encrypting.
 Then, later, the keystream is Xor'd with the encrypted data (the ciphertext) for decrypting.
-That is why the functions called in the target library for decrypting and encrypting are same.
+That is why the functions called in the target library for decrypting and encrypting are the same.

-GEA-1 and GEA-2 are bit-oriented, unlike RC4 which is*byte-oriented, because their
-algorithms generate only one bit of pseudo-random data at once (derived from their internal state), while algorithms like RC4 generate no less than one byte at once (in RC4's case, derived from permutation done in its internal state).
+GEA-1 and GEA-2 are bit-oriented, unlike RC4 which is byte-oriented, because their algorithms generate only one bit of pseudo-random data at once (derived from their internal state), while algorithms like RC4 generate no less than one byte at once (in RC4's case, derived from permutation done in its internal state).
 Even though the keystream bits are put